cadevue/cadevue.com/src/content/projects/dinner-bash.md

 - Makefiles

 ### Windows
-1. Navigate to the project directory
+1. &nbsp;Navigate to the project directory
-2. Run `.\scripts\build.bat` to compile the program.
+2. &nbsp;Run `.\scripts\build.bat` to compile the program.
-3. Run `.\scripts\run.bat` to run the program.
+3. &nbsp;Run `.\scripts\run.bat` to run the program.

 ### Other Operating System (Manual Build)
-1. Navigate to the project directory
+1. &nbsp;Navigate to the project directory
-2. Make build directory: `mkdir build`, then navigate to build directory `cd build`
+2. &nbsp;Make build directory: `mkdir build`, then navigate to build directory `cd build`
-3. Run `cmake ..` to generate the makefiles
+3. &nbsp;Run `cmake ..` to generate the makefiles
-4. Run `make` to compile the program
+4. &nbsp;Run `make` to compile the program

-*If the build fails, you might have to specify the Makefiles generator (-G).
+*\* If the build fails, you might have to specify the Makefiles generator (-G).
 More about it in [CMake Documentation](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html)*

 # Screenshots
 Here are some screenshots of the dinner bash!